4 Things to Know About Responsive and Dynamic Ads

 2. AI is Not That Smart

 Digital robots are impressive, but they are only as smart as the developers.
-And even the best artificial intelligence needs a savvy marketer keeping it in check.
+And even the best artificial intelligence needs a savvy marketer to keep it in check.
 In other words, set-it-and-forget-it is never a good marketing strategy.
 Ask any of us about methods for effective digital advertising and you are likely to hear, “Which one?”
-The biggest platforms, like Google and Facebook, are continually reshaping ad delivery for optimal search and social advertising return.
+The biggest platforms, like Google and Facebook, are continually reshaping ad delivery for optimal search and social advertising returns.

 3. All Ad Elements Does Not Match Every time

 The unique concept behind Responsive and Dynamic Ads is to allow the platform to figure out which of your ad elements (headline, image, and description) work best for a specific campaign and audience.
 But even the best AI has difficulty judging nuances in human behavior and buyer intent.
 Sometimes the platforms will run through every conceivable combination before landing on a winner.
 Emphasis on all.
 Watch out, because if an image does not work with one of the descriptions, or the headline does not match the image, your campaign can quickly come off the rails.
 You would not want to show a picture of a bicycle with a description touting the efficiency of a V8 engine.
 That is an apparent mismatch.
 Even subtle disconnects can be equally problematic.
 The solve?
 Do your homework.
 Plan carefully.
 Ensure all elements work together, no matter what.

 4. Find an Expert